Shockshwat/Simplest-Password-Generator/README.md

 import password_generator
 password_generator.generate(length)
 ```
-use input or anything to defind length
+use input or anything to define length